Terrance Plummer

-Terrance Plummer (born June 20, 1993) is an American gridiron football linebacker for the Orlando Guardians of the XFL.
+Terrance Plummer (born June 20, 1993) is an American football linebacker.
 He played college football at the University of Central Florida.
 He signed as an undrafted free agent with the Washington Redskins in 2015.

 Early years

 Plummer attended Orange Park High School in Orange Park, Florida, where he played football for coach Danny Green at all three linebacker positions including at the inside position as a senior.
 He received All-First Coast, all-conference and all-county recognition throughout his high school career.
 As a senior, he amassed over 110 tackles, five sack, two pass deflections and one forced fumble (two recoveries), helping lead the Raiders to a Class 6A Region I District 1 title and berth in the state regional final round.
 He was a 2010 nominee for the Florida Class 6A Mr. Football Award and was a member of the 2010 Florida Times Union All-First Coast Team, as well as an honorable mention FHSAA all-state in 2009.
 During his high school career, he led his team in tackling for three-straight seasons and also had eight touchdowns rushing.
 Plummer also lettered three years in basketball at Orange Park.
 He had a bench press of 350 pounds.

 Viewed as a versatile linebacker prospect, Plummer was given a three-star rating from Rivals, ESPN and Scout.
 He was listed as the No. 70 outside linebacker nationally by ESPN.com and No. 84 from Scout.com.
 He picked the Knights over Arkansas, NC State, Vanderbilt and Cincinnati, among others.